mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-01-week-2-programme.md

 Note that these sessions are part of your mandatory training.
 Please email the organisers if you are going to be late or are unable to attend through illness.
 For ThuPlease bring your MacBooks and ensure that you can log on to Eduroam.

-**Venue:** report to Quadram Institute reception at 9.00am on Monday October 30th and Tuesday October 31st

 ***

 ### Monday

+**Venue:** Monday October 30th: report to Quadram Institute reception at 9.00am

 - **Hands on sequencing demonstration run by David Baker**
  	-	exciting chance to see sequences are generated on the Illumina platform